 BAPAM Performing Artist GP Clinics

 The British Association for Performing Arts Medicine (BAPAM) is the largest provider of career-specific healthcare for performers in the UK.
-They are running a new monthly clinic with Dr. Melanie Grundy, in partnership with Sage Gateshead.
+They are now running a monthly clinic with Dr. Nina Amedzro, in partnership with Sage Gateshead.

-Please note, in light of the current public health situation, consultations with Dr Grundy will take place via phone or video call rather than in person.
+Please note, in light of the current public health situation, consultations with Dr. Amedzro will take place via phone or video call rather than in person.
 Please register and BAPAM will confirm arrangements.

 Who is the clinic for?